mrismanaziz/Reforestation/README.md

-## How many bones are in the human hand?
-A handful of them.
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.